 Study of diagnostic issues in working with pediatric psychiatric disorders.
 Emphasis is on DSM diagnostic criteria and interviewing children, parents, and families with special attention to developmental disorders affecting later stages of maturation.
-Requirements: 78 Unit LPCC and MFT/LPCC combined Track students and all 90 Unit students.
 Prerequisites: 200, 212, 216, 218, and 318.
-(1.5 units) NOTE: This Course was previously numbered 318A.
+(1.5 units)